 - Japan & South Korea – Lots of high-paying (but competitive) jobs with great perks.
 A bachelor’s degree and TEFL certificate are usually required.

-- The Middle East – Lots of international schools make this the hub for high-paying jobs for qualified teachers (i.e., those with a degree in teaching).
+- The Middle East – Many international schools make this the hub for high-paying jobs for qualified teachers (i.e., those with a degree in teaching).

 - Central & South America – Many low-paying opportunities with easy-to-meet requirements (usually just a TEFL certificate).

-- Southeast Asia & China – A mix of low-paying opportunities with no requirements (other than being a native English speaker), as well as mid-range jobs with decent pay and benefits (usually requiring a TEFL certificate and bachelor’s degree).
+- Southeast Asia & China – A mix of low-paying opportunities with no requirements (other than being a native English speaker) and mid-range jobs with decent pay and benefits (usually requiring a TEFL certificate and bachelor’s degree).

 5. There is always a high demand.

-Since there are dozens and dozens of countries that need ESL teachers, there is always demand.
+Since dozens and dozens of countries need ESL teachers, there is always demand.

-While the best jobs will be more competitive, there are tons of other opportunities available if you’re willing to put in the time and look for them.
+While the best jobs will be more competitive, there are many other opportunities available if you’re willing to invest the time and look for them.